|

 it be said that Robert N. Cunningham is in the livery business and is

-the owner of the largest stable in town with the best equipped
+the owner of the largest stable in town with the best

 outfit in the county, well informed int he wants of patrons and can